JohnRising/docs/docs/guides/foundations/useroperation-calldata.md

 When a regular transaction is made in an EVM network it will usually consist of a `to`, `value`, and optional `data` field.

-Take the simplest transaction of sending 1 ETH (the native token) from wallet A to wallet B. The transaction will have the following information:
+Take the simplest transaction of sending 1 ETH (the native token) from account A to account B. The transaction will have the following information:

-- To: address of wallet B
+- To: address of account B
 - Value: 1 ETH
 - Data: null

-Now let's say wallet A wants to send Wallet B 100 USDC (an ERC-20 token).
+Now let's say account A wants to send account B 100 USDC (an ERC-20 token).
 All ERC-20 tokens are just smart contracts that track address balances in it's own state.
 So the transaction will look like this:

 - To: address of USDC smart contract
 - Value: 0 ETH
-- Data: Instructions to transfer 100 USDC from wallet A to wallet B
+- Data: Instructions to transfer 100 USDC from account A to account B

 **So now we can see that data is how we send instructions to a smart contract.** The `callData` in an ERC-4337 `UserOperation` is no different.
 It is the instructions given to the `sender` smart contract address.

 ## Sending instructions to an ERC-4337 account

 The above overview is a high level take of the data field, but what does it look like in practice?
-In order to start sending generic instructions to an ERC-4337 wallet, you'll need to implement an interface like this on the smart contract:
+In order to start sending generic instructions to an ERC-4337 account, you'll need to implement an interface like this on the smart contract:

 ```solidity
 interface ExecutableAccount {